 Jobs available at the Centre for Tropical Medicine and Global Health

-Centre for Tropical Medicine and Global Health, Peter Medawar Building, South Parks Road Oxford
+Centre for Tropical Medicine and Global Health, Wellcome Centre for Human Genetics, Old Road Campus, Oxford

-This position is available on a full-time basis, fixed-term for 2 years in the first instance but with the possibility of being extended.
+This position is available on a full-time basis, fixed-term for 18 months in the first instance but with the possibility of being extended.

 Centre for Tropical Medicine and Global Health, NDM Research Building (NDMRB), Old Road Campus, Headington, Oxford

-This position is available on a full-time basis, fixed-term until 30 September 2020 in the first instance.
+This position is available on a full-time basis, fixed-term for 5 years in the first instance.

 Consultant Clinical Microbiologist

 Centre for Tropical Medicine and Global Health, The Lao-Oxford-Mahosot Hospital-Wellcome Trust Research Unit (LOMWRU) Vientiane, Laos